 Dr. Harold L. Paz is the first to serve in the position of executive vice president and chancellor for health affairs at The Ohio State University.
 A nationally renowned healthcare leader with a unique combination of expertise in both academic medical centers and a Fortune 50 company, Dr. Paz is a recognized visionary who advocates a comprehensive model to address health and wellness of individuals and communities in a rapidly evolving society.

-Dr. Paz is board certified in internal medicine and pulmonary medicine.
-He earned bachelor’s degrees in biology and psychology and his medical degree from the University of Rochester, and a master’s in life science engineering from Tufts University.
+Dr. Paz earned bachelor’s degrees in biology and psychology and his medical degree from the University of Rochester and a master’s in life science engineering from Tufts University.
 He completed his internal medicine residency at Northwestern University and a postdoctoral fellowship in pulmonary and critical care medicine and environmental health sciences at Johns Hopkins University.
-Early in his career, he held faculty and administrative appointments at Hahnemann University School of Medicine (now Drexel University College of Medicine) in Philadelphia.

 Dr. Paz is married to Sharon Press, a clinical psychologist, and has two adult daughters.